R-Zero: Self-Evolving Reasoning LLM from Zero Data: Analysis

 The evaluation was conducted as follows: the performance of our internal models was measured against these GPT-4o ground truth answers.
 The score reported for GPT-4o itself, however, reflects the \textbf{true accuracy of our self-generated pseudo-labels} by comparing the pseudo label against the ground truth from the oracle (GPT-4o).
 The results on the filtered dataset are summarized in Table~\ref{tab:difficulty_evolution}.

 This analysis reveals a multi-faceted dynamic.
 The first finding is that the questions generated by the Challenger become \textbf{progressively more difficult}.
 This is directly evidenced by evaluating a fixed model against the evolving question sets.
-For instance, the performance of the static Solver (Iter 1), when measured against the consistent GPT-4o ground truth, drops from 59.0\% on Iteration 1 questions to 47.0\% on Iteration 3 questions.
+For instance, the performance of the static Solver (Step 15), when measured against the consistent GPT-4o ground truth, drops from 59.0\% on the questions for the Step 15 training to 47.0\% on the questions for the Step 45.
 This confirms that the Challenger is successfully increasing the intrinsic difficulty of its curriculum.

 The second finding, revealed by the highlighted column, pertains to the \textbf{true accuracy of the self-generated dataset}.
 Unfortunately, while the accuracy of the pseudo-labels is initially high at 79.0\%, it systematically drops to 63.0\% by the third iteration.
 This trend indicates that as the system generates more difficult problems, the Solver's majority vote becomes a less reliable source for ground truth.
 This decline in data quality is a critical trade-off and a potential bottleneck for the framework's ultimate performance.

-Finally, despite this drop in absolute label accuracy, the framework's internal reward mechanism functions precisely as designed.
-The scores on the table's diagonal show how each Solver performs on questions from its contemporary Challenger.
-The Solver (Iter 2) achieves 51.5\% and the Solver (Iter 3) achieves 50.5\% on their respective question sets.
-This demonstrates that the Challenger successfully calibrates the question difficulty to match the Solver's evolving capabilities, consistently targeting the 50\% success rate that our reward function incentivizes.